 - Dehydrated skin with feathery lines across the cheeks

 Fortunately, there is a cure and it really isn’t that bad.
-The doctor recommends taking a short alcohol break (three weeks, to allow your gut to rebalance) then sticking with an 80/20 rule – abstain for 80 per cent of the time, but enjoy an odd glass in the other 20 per cent.
+Take a short alcohol break (three weeks, to allow your gut to rebalance) then stick with an 80/20 rule.
+Abstain for 80 per cent of the time, but enjoy an odd glass in the other 20 per cent.
+For most of us, avoiding alcohol during the week and saving it for the weekends or special occasions makes perfect sense.

 Who’s in for dry January?